-Once you’ve installed a call-blocking app (or apps), tap Settings, Phone, Call Blocking & Identification, then flip on the switches next to the call-blocking apps you want to enable.
+Once you’ve installed an app that blocks calls, tap Settings, Phone, Call Blocking & Identification, then flip on the switches next to the call-blocking apps you want to enable.

 Now, sit back and wait.
-With any luck, the next scammer or spammer who calls your iPhone will get tagged by your call-blocking apps, and you can duck the call by tapping the Decline button.
+With any luck, your new call-blocking apps will flag the next scammer or spammer who calls your iPhone, and you can duck the call by tapping the Decline button.